Installing software to the clusters

 To make these available automatically you can then add the module use $HOME/modules command to your .bashrc file.

-You can generate a basic module file using the basic TCL directives to set variables, export these to your shell with setenv and prepend paths to your existing environment variables with prepend-path.
+You can generate a basic module file using the basic Lua directives to set local variables, export these to your shell with the setenv function and prepend paths to your existing environment variables with the prepend_path function.

 Warning

-Module files are not aware of bash shell variables unless you import them from the env array and set a TCL variable based on them.
+Module files are not aware of bash shell variables unless you import them using the os.getenv function and set a Lua variable based on them.

-e.g. the following example imports our shell environment HOME variable and sets the TCL HOME variable with it.
-The TCL HOME variable is used to set the TCL variable MY_PROGRAM_DIR (the software’s installation directory).
-The TCL MY_PROGRAM_DIR variable is then used to add the program’s bin directory to your shell environment PATH variable with the prepend-path directive.
+e.g. the following example imports our shell environment HOME variable and sets the Lua HOME variable with it.
+The Lua HOME variable is used to set the Lua variable MY_PROGRAM_DIR (the software’s installation directory).
+The Lua MY_PROGRAM_DIR variable is then used to add the program’s bin directory to your shell environment PATH variable with the prepend_path function.

 Much like using a .bashrc file with the export command, we can add the required variables and directives to a custom module file.
 For example, if called CustomModule and saved in $HOME/modules/ may look something like: